-- 1 cup roasted sweet pumpkin or winter squash (does not need top be pureed ) or canned sweet pumpkin
+- 235 g roasted sweet pumpkin or winter squash (does not need to be pureed ), or canned sweet pumpkin puree

-- 1/3 cup unsweetened non-dairy milk, such as soy
+- 80 g unsweetened non-dairy milk 1/3 cup, such as soy milk

 - 2 teaspoons apple cider vinegar

-- Preheat oven to 400˚F and line a standard muffin tin with liners.
+- Preheat oven to 400˚F and line a standard muffin pan with cupcake liners.

-- Scoop batter into prepared muffin tin, filling each cup about 3/4 full.
+- Scoop batter into the prepared muffin pan, filling each cup to 3/4 full.

-- In a small bowl or cup coat pumpkin seeds with reserved tablespoon of maple syrup and a pinch of salt.
+- In a small bowl or cup, coat pumpkin seeds with maple syrup and a pinch of salt.

-- Spoon pumpkin seeds onto the top of muffin batter in each cup.
+- Spoon the pumpkin seeds onto the top of muffin batter in each cup.

-- Bake at 400˚F for 20 minutes on center rack until muffins are golden brown and a toothpick inserted into the center of muffins comes out clean.
+- Bake the muffins at 400˚F for 20 minutes on the center oven rack until they are golden brown and a cake tester inserted into the center of muffins comes out clean.

 - Store muffins in an airtight container or bag for 3-4 days at room temperature.